- Mycotoxin Risk

-Based on the still-distant weather forecast, the predicted chance for harvests to contain aflatoxins at more than two parts per billion are given here based on the estimated weather within the indicated regions.
+Based on the weather forecast, the predicted chance for harvests to contain more than two parts per billion aflatoxins are based on the estimated weather within the indicated regions.
 The highest risk is estimated for states in the northeast of Brazil with 75%.
 The risk is lower in the cooler and more arid southern regions.

 High concentrations of fumonisins are expected in regions with high humidity combined with warm temperatures.
-Therefore, considerable risk is to be expected throughout most growing regions are high-risk , with approximately 80% risk or more.
+Therefore, considerable risk is to be expected throughout most growing regions, with local risk of 80% or more.

 Increasing levels of deoxynivalenol also coincide with high humidity but require more moderate temperatures.
-For now, the estimated risk for harvests containing more than 150 parts per billion is highest in Argentina and Uruguay with about 59% risk.
+For now, the estimated risk for harvests containing more than 150 parts per billion is highest in growing regions of Argentina and Uruguay and the southeast of Brazil.

 Risk above threshold

 Afla - Aflatoxins, FUM - Fumonisins, DON- Deoxynivalenol, ZEN - Zearalenone

 As mycotoxin predictions are based on statistical methods, BIOMIN neither gives any warranties with regard to the content nor accepts any liabilities in connection with the predictions or its consequences, if any.